arunkumar-77/V-TOUCH/README.md

 Virtual Touch aims in building an interface for ATMs, enabling contactless transaction and also ensures that the user wears mask while transaction.

-Note: This code was written in exploratory style.
+Note: This project was written in exploratory style.

 ## COMPONENTS